DePimmer/ReLifeCycleGraduationProject/README.md

 Welcome to the ReLifeCycle repository!

-## General info
+## Overview

-- ReLifeCycle is developed as a Grasshopper plugin developed for responsible material use assessment (environmental impact, circularity and financial impact) as part of my Master Graduation Project at Eindhoven University of Technology.
-- This repository contains all relevant code, schemas, and example files for the project.
+ReLifeCycle is developed as a Grasshopper plugin developed for responsible material use assessment (environmental impact, circularity and financial impact) as part of my Master Graduation Project at Eindhoven University of Technology.
+This repository contains all relevant code, schemas, and example files for the project.

-- To install and set up the ReLifeCycle plugin, follow the instructions below.
+Below you will find instructions for installing and setting up the RelifeCycle plugin.

-- ⚠ IMPORTANT: The original material data cannot be published.
+⚠ IMPORTANT: The original material data cannot be published.
 To use the plugin, you must populate the ReLifeCycle database with your own material data.

-**Report**
-- Link to thesis will be placed here after publication

-**Demo videos**
-- Links to demo videos will be placed here soon

-**Example Grasshopper files**
+## Contents

+**In the repository**
+- Code: Folder containing all source code for the plugin.
+- Database: Folder containing a MySQL database schema for a material database.
-- You can find multiple example files under the "Example Files" folder of this repository.
-The example files demonstrate the workings of ReLifeCycle, how to connect a user interface and how to integrate it with the Galapagos and Wallacei third-party optimisation plugins.
+- Example files: Folder containing Grasshopper example files demonstrating the workings of ReLifeCycle, how to connect a user interface and how to integrate it with the Galapagos and Wallacei third-party optimisation plugins.

+**Additional**
+- Report: Link to thesis will be placed here after publication
+- Demo videos: Links to demo videos will be placed here soon

+## Set up Instructions

+**0. Requirements**

-## Instructions for setting up ReLifeCycle
+Before setting up the ReLifeCycle Grasshopper plugin, ensure you have the following software installed:

-**Set up requirements**
 - Visual Studio (recommended): https://visualstudio.microsoft.com/downloads/
 - MySQL Workbench: https://dev.mysql.com/downloads/workbench/
 - Grasshopper for Rhino: https://www.rhino3d.com/download/